falconry/falcon/docs/user/faq.rst

 ------------------------------------------------
 In the ``on_get()`` responder method for the resource, you can tell the user agent to download the file by setting the Content-Disposition header.
-Falcon includes the :attr:`~falcon.Request.downloadable_as` property to make this
+Falcon includes the :attr:`~falcon.Response.downloadable_as` property to make this
 easy:

 .. code:: python

     resp.downloadable_as = 'report.pdf'

+See also the :ref:`outputting_csv_recipe` recipe for a more involved example of dynamically generated downloadable content.

 Can Falcon serve static files?
 ------------------------------